 We’ve all been touched by miscarriage.
 Whether a personal experience or through a friend’s, it’s heartbreaking.
 So many women and families go through this but the range of emotions one might feel, shame especially, can make you second guess opening up about it.
 October is Pregnancy and Infant Loss Awareness month and that’s exactly our intention with this post, bringing awareness to this subject.
 You are not alone and you should not feel shame.
 Friend and Love Child contributor, Kelly, recently brought the subject of miscarriage to my attention and I’m so thankful she did.
 After suffering a miscarriage, Kelly found it comforting to read other women’s stories, eventually giving her the courage to try for another baby.
 We are honored to share the stories of 3 strong women, some who have never openly shared until now.
-We are dedicating the entire week to this subject in hopes that it inspires women to talk, share, learn how to support one another and realize the power behind healing.
+Please continue to share your stories with us here in hopes that it inspires women to talk, share, learn how to support one another and realize the power behind healing.
+This story was originally posted October 2017.
 Photo by Katie Jameson

 I was pregnant over Thanksgiving 2015 while visiting family in California.
 I happily spent the week sleeping in, eating holiday foods and dreaming about our second child.
 One day while walking on the beach, I found a beautiful little abalone shell nestled in a rock on the shore that just fit in the palm of my hand.
 I marveled to myself that it was about the same size as the baby in my belly.
 I brought it home wrapped in a scarf and kept it in my underwear drawer.